silexphp/Silex/doc/providers/security.rst

     don't forget to call ``boot()`` first::

         $application->boot();

 .. caution::

-    If you're using a form to authenticate users the security provider requires the SessionServiceProvider.
+    If you're using a form to authenticate users, you need to enable ``SessionServiceProvider``.

 Usage
 -----